sahassan012/BaccaratPokerGame_/README.md

-#  ♣ ♤ ♠ Baccarat Poker Game in JAVA using JavaFX ♠ ♤ ♣
+#  ♣ ♤ ♠ Baccarat ♠ ♤ ♣
 ## About
 This program is an implementation of a one player version of the casino game Baccarat.
-It is developed as a Maven project.
+It is developed as a Maven project in JAVA using JavaFX

 ## How it works:
 #### Rules